emmawalshdev/The-Book-bar/testing.md

 **Elements on all pages**
 1. Navbar
-    - When user is not logged in:
+    - When the user is not logged in:
         - Hover on each link, confirm that hover effects are applied.
-        - Click The Book bar brand logo, confirm navigation to homepage.
+        - Click The Book bar brand logo, confirm navigation to the homepage.
-        - Click 'register' link, confirm navigation to register page.
+        - Click the Register link, confirm navigation to the register page.
-        - Click 'Login' link, confirm navigation to login page.
+        - Click the Login link, confirm navigation to the login page.
-        - Click 'Login' link, confirm that session cookie is active.
+        - Click the Login link, confirm that a session cookie is active.
-        - Attempt to access the 'profile' page, 'add a book' page and 'manage genres' page.
-Confirm redirect to access denied page.
+        - Attempt to access the Profile page, Add a book page and Manage genres page.
+Confirm a redirect to the Access denied page.

     - When a user is logged in:
-        - Click 'profile' link, confirm navigation to the correct profile page.
+        - Click the Profile link, confirm navigation to the correct profile page.
-        - Click 'Add a Book' link, confirm navigation to add book page.
+        - Click the Add a Book link, confirm navigation to the Add a book page.
-        - Click 'logout', confirm redirect to login page and confirm that session cookie is removed.
+        - Click Logout, confirm a redirect to the Login page and confirm that a session cookie is removed.

     - When 'admin' is logged in:
-        - Click 'manage genres' link, confirm navigation to genres page.
+        - Click the Manage genres link, confirm navigation to the Manage genres page.

 2. Footer
-    - Hover over each icon, confirm that hover effects are applied.
+    - Hover over each icon, confirm that the hover effects are applied.
-    - Click on copyright icon, confrim navigation to Github profile.
+    - Click on the copyright icon, confirm navigation to Github profile.
-    - Click on copyright text, confrim navigation to Github profile.
+    - Click on the copyright text, confirm navigation to Github profile.
-    - Click on facebook icon, confrim navigation to facebook.
+    - Click on the facebook icon, confirm navigation to facebook.
-    - Click on facebook icon, confrim navigation to instagram.
+    - Click on the facebook icon, confirm navigation to instagram.
-    - Click on twitter icon, confrim navigation to twitter.
+    - Click on the twitter icon, confirm navigation to twitter.

 **Homepage**
 1. Search bar functionality
-    - Search by author first name, confirm correct results are returned.
+    - Search by Author's first name, confirm that the correct results are returned.
-    - Search by author last name, confirm correct results are returned.
+    - Search by the Author's last name, confirm that the correct results are returned.
-    - Search by word in book title, confirm correct results are returned.
+    - Search by a word in book title, confirm that the correct results are returned.
-        - When results are returned, click on 'Reset' button.
-Confirm navigation to homepage.
+        - When results are returned, click on the Reset button.
+Confirm navigation to the homepage.
-    - Search by false keyword, confirm 'no results found' message and 'Reset' button are displayed.
+    - Search by a false keyword, confirm that a No results found message and a Reset button appear.
-        - Click on 'Reset' button, confirm navigation to homepage.
+        - Click on the Reset button, confirm navigation to the homepage.

 2. Sort by functionality
-    - Sort by 'A-Z', confirm that books are ordered correctly.
+    - Sort by 'A-Z', confirm that the books are ordered correctly.
-    - Sort by 'Z-A', confirm that books are ordered correctly.
+    - Sort by 'Z-A', confirm that the books are ordered correctly.
-    - Sort by 'New-Old', confirm that books are ordered correctly.
+    - Sort by 'New-Old', confirm that the books are ordered correctly.
-    - Search by keyword, confirm that 'Sort by' button dissapears.
+    - Search by a keyword, confirm that the 'Sort by' button dissapears.

 3. Pagination
-    - Click on all pages in 'New-Old', confirm that books are ordered correctly.
+    - Click on all pages in 'New-Old', confirm that the books are ordered correctly.
-    - Click on all pages in 'A-Z', confirm that books are ordered correctly.
+    - Click on all pages in 'A-Z', confirm that the books are ordered correctly.
-    - Click on all pages in 'Z-A', confirm that books are ordered correctly.
+    - Click on all pages in 'Z-A', confirm that the books are ordered correctly.
     - Confirm that each page displays 12 book cards.

 3. Book cards